Atrocities in the Congo Free State: Severed hands as proof and currency

 Missionary and colonial testimonies describe severed hands as a central feature of the coercive system.
-African-American Presbyterian missionary, William Sheppard, reported in 1899 that an allied chief near the Kasai River showed him 81 right hands being smoked over a fire, explaining that he “always [had] to cut off the right hands of those we kill in order to show the State how many we have killed.”
-Former Équateur District commissioner Charles Lemaire later recalled writing to Brussels that “to gather rubber in the district…one must cut off hands, noses and ears.”

-Hochschild documented that some European officers were concerned about cartridges issued to Force Publique soldiers being “wasted” on hunting or kept for possible mutiny, so they demanded proof that each bullet had been used to kill someone.
-According to one officer quoted in a missionary account, soldiers sometimes fired at an animal and then cut a hand from a living person to make up the required tally, and in some units a designated “keeper of the hands” smoked the severed hands so they could be presented to officials later.
+African-American Presbyterian missionary, William Sheppard, reported in 1899 that an allied chief near the Kasai River showed him 81 right hands being smoked over a fire, explaining that he "always [had] to cut off the right hands of those we kill in order to show the State how many we have killed".
+Hochschild documents that some European officers were concerned about cartridges issued to Force Publique soldiers being "wasted" on hunting or kept for possible mutiny, so they demanded proof that each bullet had been used to kill someone.
+According to one officer quoted in a missionary account, soldiers sometimes fired at an animal and then cut a hand from a living person to make up the required tally, and in some units a designated "keeper of the hands" smoked the severed hands so they could be presented to officials later.

 Throughout the early twentieth century, reform advocates used missionary testimony to highlight the role of severed hands in this system.
 E. V. Sjöblom, a Swedish Baptist missionary, reported at a public meeting in London 1897 that African soldiers told him they were rewarded according to the number of hands they brought in, and that a state officer paid them in brass rods for baskets of hands.
-One soldier told Sjöblom that “the Commissioner has promised us if we have plenty of hands he will shorten our service,” which Sjöblom presented as evidence that hands functioned as a kind of bounty for killings under the “rubber terror.”
+One soldier told Sjöblom that "the Commissioner has promised us if we have plenty of hands he will shorten our service", which Sjöblom presented as evidence that hands functioned as a kind of bounty for killings under the "rubber terror".

-Drawing on such testimony, novelist Peter Forbath has argued that severed hands were a defining symbol of the Congo Free State and "became a sort of currency."
+Drawing on such testimony, novelist Peter Forbath has argued that severed hands were a defining symbol of the Congo Free State and "became a sort of currency".
 He contended that, in practice, Force Publique soldiers and allied auxiliaries sometimes presented hands instead of rubber when they could not meet a quota, used hands to make up for missing conscripts for labour gangs, and, in some cases, received bonuses according to how many hands they collected.
+According to Renton, Seddon, and Zeilig, severed hands were "the most potent symbol of colonial brutality" in the Congo.